rubycdp/ferrum/README.md

   * :height `Integer`, viewport height. `0` by default
   * :scale_factor `Float`, device scale factor. `0` by default
   * :mobile `Boolean`, whether to emulate mobile device. `false` by default

+Values of `0` for either `:width` or `:height` will be ignored; i.e., no viewport resize will take place.

+If `:mobile` is `true`:

+1. `:height` and `:width` will be ignored, and instead the viewport size of an iPhone 14 will be used (390 x 844).
+2. Touch emulation will be enabled, with a maximum of 1 touch point.

 ```ruby
 page.set_viewport(width: 1000, height: 600, scale_factor: 3)